junxit/us-congress-bills-112/metadata.md

 - 2012-04-18 — Introduced in House
 - 2012-04-18 — Introduced in House
 - 2012-04-18 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-06-27 — Ordered to be Reported by Unanimous Consent.
+- 2012-12-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mrs. Maloney objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2012-12-19 — Considered under suspension of the rules. (consideration: CR H7335-7336)
+- 2012-12-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4389.
+- 2012-12-19 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2012-12-20 — Considered as unfinished business. (consideration: CR H7416)
+- 2012-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 12/19/2012 H7335)
+- 2012-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 12/19/2012 H7335)